varunmehta/dive-into-iot/00-prerequisite/README.md

 #### Recommended Kits

 If it's your first time, I recommended you buy a full kit.
-Even though Pi Zero is cheaper, **a regular pi 4, will last you a lot longer**, and there are tons of [other projects](https://projects.raspberrypi.org/en/) you can do using it.
+Even though Pi Zero is cheaper, **a regular pi 4, will last you a lot longer**, and there are tons of [other projects](https://projects.raspberrypi.org/en/) you can do.

  * **[Pi + Power + Case + 32GB microSD card + Micro HDMI to HDMI Cable = $79.99](https://smile.amazon.com/CanaKit-Raspberry-4GB-Starter-Kit/dp/B07V4G63M1/) ~ Recommended**
  * [Pi + Power + Case + Micro HDMI to HDMI Cable = $59.99](https://smile.amazon.com/CanaKit-Raspberry-4GB-Basic-Starter/dp/B07VWBHPMM/) (if you already have a microSD card)